ELIXIR-Belgium/DataHub-help-test/contacting-us.md

 # Contacting us

-We have a number of ways you can contact us:

-## Contact FAIRDOM

-You can contact us through [FAIRDOM](https://fair-dom.org) using [various channels](https://fair-dom.org/get_involved).

-This should be used if your query or feedback is of a more confidential nature.
-Remember to provide your email address.

 ## Email

-For general support you can contact us through [support@fair-dom.org](mailto:support@fair-dom.org).
+For general support you can contact us through [datahub@elixir-belgium.org](mailto:datahub@elixir-belgium.org).

 For community related questions, you can use [community@fair-dom.org](mailto:community@fair-dom.org)